A tennis ball is a tennis ball, right? Actually there are many tennis ball types.

 What About Junior Tennis Balls?

-If you had a child who was about four feet tall, are you going to put them up against the same equipment and expectations of a six-foot-tall guy who’s used to playing against other players?
+If you had a child who was about four feet tall, are you going to put them up against the same equipment and expectations of a six-foot-tall guy who’s used to playing against other adult players?

 No, you’re going to scale the equipment down to their size, just like you do with junior tennis rackets.